 CrossHelmet X1 Smart Motorcycle Helmet

 With its take-notice design, technology-rich features, and innovative concepts, the CrossHelmet X1 looks like the smart motorcycle helmet of the future.

 Starting with the ergonomics, the rounded design allows more space than conventional helmets by shifting the chin plate forwards to create breathing and talking space.

-Borderless, (the company responsible for the concept and production of the X1), claims that their smart motorcycle helmet boasts 360-degree visibility courtesy of the HUD.
+Borderless (the company responsible for the concept and production of the X1) claim that their smart motorcycle helmet boasts 360-degree visibility courtesy of the HUD.